 From this basic introduction, the first four seem to be programming languages and related whatsoever.
-On the other hand, the fifth one is a data-based language that will be manipulating data directly in the databases.
+On the other hand, the fifth is a data-based language that will manipulate data directly in the databases.

 PHP can be used along with SQL, but SQL will be required.
-So, based on these facts so far, we can categories all of these languages in to:
+So, based on these facts so far, we can categorize all of these languages into: